manthan55/Notes.HLD/Scaler/WhatsApp-CaseStudies-Assignments/Chess.com/Chess.com.md

 # Problem Description
 Chess.com allows people to play chess with random people, friends & computer opponent.
 One of the key features of the site is that it allows spectating games.
 People can follow their favorite players & can tune into their live games as spectators.
+People can also spectate live tournaments which chess.com hosts.

 I want to focus on this game spectating feature.